 For the total biomass energy content, the NCV of each waste flow is multiplied by the amount of the waste flow.
 The results are added up.

-The amount of non-renewable energy can be established by subtracting the amount of renewable energy from the total amount of energy produced by waste incineration.
+The amount of non-biomass energy can be established by subtracting the amount of biomassenergy from the total amount of energy produced by waste incineration.

 Renewable Energy Monitoring Protocol